Glues

 For an illustrated, step by step guide to using contact cement see the grille article at Human Speakers

 Another suggestion is to use hot melt glue rather than contact cement.
 Thanks go to Satansfx at AVSForum for that tip.
 Having one edge completely cured before moving on to the next one should make the job easier.
-I'm going to try it on my next one!
+Like the contact cement method, you would need to work quickly.
+The hot-melt begins to harden as soon as it hits the MDF.

 Charles P from Atlanta, Georgia sent in this tip: